Tahar Haddad: Legacy

-It was only a few years after his death that Haddad's reputation was rehabilitated and his contributions recognized.
-Indeed, his ideas about women's role in society, along with other social issues, greatly influence the members of the Neo-Destour party, including Habib Bourguiba, who would become Tunisia's first president following independence.
+A few years after his death, Haddad's reputation was rehabilitated and his contributions recognized.
+His ideas about women's role in society, along with other social issues, greatly influenced the members of the Neo-Destour party, including Habib Bourguiba, who would become Tunisia's first president following independence.
 Haddad is recognized as a major inspiration for Borguiba's signature reform, the Personal Status Code of 1956.
 Among other reforms, the code banned polygamy and repudiation, set a minimum marriage age for both men and women, required mutual consent in marriage, and secularized divorce and family law.

-Many schools, institutions, events, and locations in Tunisia are named after Haddad, including Rue Tahar Haddad in the capital.

 Honors

-Posthumously, Tahar Haddad was elevated to the rank of Grand Officer of the Order of the Republic (First Class) on the occasion of the 80th anniversary of his death.
+Posthumously, Haddad was elevated to the rank of Grand Officer of the Order of the Republic (First Class) on the occasion of the 80th anniversary of his death.